Xfinity said it would make its WiFi hotspots free during last week's polar vortex. It wasn’t that simple.

 Residential networks are normally available for use by Xfinity subscribers anytime as part of their service.
 Non-subscribers may access them with a complimentary, one-hour pass every 30 days, Nyberg said, but when the hour is up, a new pass must be purchased.

 “You were most likely connecting to a residential Xfinity WiFi hotspot in your neighborhood,” Nyberg explained, noting that approximately 38,000 public hotspots were made free to the public across Xfinity’s Twin Cities coverage area from Wednesday evening until Friday afternoon.
 He declined to say how many residential hotspots in the same area were not opened to the public, but said they were not included "in an effort to protect the privacy of our customers."
-Nyberg directed me to check the map included in Xfinity’s instructions to find a public hotspot near me.
+Nyberg directed me to check the map included in Xfinity’s instructions, which he said displayed only public hotspots.
 So I did.

 As seen in the screengrab below, there are several public hotspots immediately surrounding my apartment, marked by a yellow pin — one directly across the street, one next door to that and one directly behind my building.
 Yet only one “xfinitywifi” network appeared in my available networks list, and that one required payment after one hour.